karrioapi/karrio/docs/developer-guides/heroku.md

 git push heroku main
 ```

-Heroku will install and deploy Purplship automatically.
+Heroku will install and deploy purplship automatically.

 ## Setting up the database with initial data